 - Come to the stadium after the first few days to watch the marching block.
 You will get an idea of the show and meet other parents.

 - Support your student.
-The first few days, they will be physically exhausted and may need to ice sore muscles, but they will already know there’s nothing they’d rather do than Marching Band!
+The first few days, they will be physically exhausted and may need to ice sore muscles, but they will already know there’s nothing they’d rather do than Marching Band.
+It’s worth it!

-In addition to our website, we communicate using facebook and “Remind”.
+In addition to our website, we communicate using emails and “Remind”.
 Some families get news and information from their kids, while others rely on the website and fellow parents.

 - Sign up to receive notifications from the SRHSMusic.com website